 Let’s continue the journey into learning about profitability.
 You’ll need to know the difference between these two terms when measuring your business’ potential for profitability:

 The amount of money the business owner takes away after paying all bills, including your own salary.
 If you are the shop manager, calculate what you would pay someone else to do the job, and then deduct that amount from the net profit.
 It’s pay for the work you do, day in and day out.
 You might be tempted to futz with this number, but don’t.
-Creating a line item for your pay will helps you create an exit strategy.
+Creating a line item for your pay will help you create an exit strategy.

 Business costs include fixed and variable costs.